KaleyraVideo/Video-iOS-SDK-Samples-Objc/CallKit-Voip-Example/README.md

 This sample application shows you how it's easy and simple to integrate CallKit and VoIP notifications capabilities with Bandyer in your app.

-This example is only related to manage CallKit and VoIP notifications.
+This example shows you how your app should be configured in order for the BandyerSDK to handle CallKit and VoIP notifications.
 For other examples, please visit the [Sample apps index page](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples).

 ## Quickstart